| poisson.blaker.acc {BlakerCI} | R Documentation |

 poisson.blaker.acc.single.p

-for every point of p
+for every point of p.

-Note that applying cummax
+Note that applying cummax directly to

 a vector of unmodified acceptability values